winlinadmin7/it-infrastructure-fundamentals/README.md

 Enforce permissions and boundaries.

-The operating system enforces access controls.
-Proper user permissions, service accounts, and least functionality settings reduce accidental errors and security risk.
+I assign proper user permissions, manage service accounts carefully, and enforce least functionality.
+Systems should only allow what is necessary.
+Over-permissioned environments create risk.

 Use logs as evidence.

-Event logs and system logs provide visibility into system behavior.
+I rely on system and security logs to understand what actually happened.
 If it is not documented, it did not happen.
-Log review supports root cause analysis and prevents recurring issues.
+Log review supports root cause analysis and prevents repeat incidents.

 Protect uptime through stability.

-System performance, security controls, and configuration discipline all contribute to consistent uptime.
+I focus on consistent performance, timely updates, and configuration discipline.
+System stability does not happen by accident.
+Stability of IT systems is achieved and maintained through structured administration and careful change management.

 Stability is not accidental; it is maintained through structured administration.